Ixodes scapularis: Description

 As a nymph and adult, Ixodes scapularis has eight legs, while larvae have six.
-Unlike ticks from other genera, deer ticks do not have eyes.
+Unlike ticks from other genera, black-legged ticks do not have eyes.
 The scutum is dark, inornate (plain), and, in unfed females, contrasts with the exposed orange or red remainder of the idiosoma.
 There are no festoons.
 Ixodes ticks have an anal groove that resembles a horseshoe on their underside anterior to the anal pore.
-The palps of male deer ticks, part of the mouthparts or capitulum, are shorter than those of the female.
-Adult female deer ticks are approximately 3 to 4 mm long, and may engorge while feeding, while adult males are 2 to 3 mm long and cannot engorge due to the rigidity of their scutum, which covers the entire male body.
+The palps of male black-legged ticks, part of the mouthparts or capitulum, are shorter than those of the female.
+Adult female black-legged ticks are approximately 3 to 4 mm long, and may engorge while feeding, while adult males are 2 to 3 mm long and cannot engorge due to the rigidity of their scutum, which covers the entire male body.

+Distribution

+Warming trends attributed to climate change are pushing the distribution of black-legged ticks to higher latitudes in Canada and the northern United States, and extending populations in central regions of the United States.

 Behavior

 Ixodes scapularis has a 2-year life cycle, during which time it passes through three stages: larva, nymph, and adult.
 The tick must take a blood meal at each stage before maturing to the next.
-Deer tick females latch onto a host and drink its blood for 4–5 days.
-Deer are the preferred host of the adult deer tick, but it is also known to feed on small rodents.
+Black-legged tick females latch onto a host and drink its blood for 4–5 days.
+Deer are the preferred host of the adult black-legged tick, but it is also known to feed on small rodents.
 After she is engorged, the tick drops off and overwinters in the leaf litter of the forest floor.
 The following spring, the female lays several hundred to a few thousand eggs in clusters.
 Transtadial (between tick stages) passage of Borrelia burgdorferi is common.
 Vertical passage (from mother to egg) of Borrelia is uncommon.

 Like other ticks, I. scapularis is hardy.
 It can be active after a hard frost, as daytime temperatures can warm it enough to keep it actively searching for a host.
 In the spring, it can be one of the first invertebrates to become active.
-Deer ticks can be quite numerous and seemingly gregarious.
+Black-legged ticks can be quite numerous.